Training and qualifications

 - increased confidence in their caring abilities, generally as a person, and lower stress levels

-- increased assertiveness in dealing with professionals eg GPs, health and social work staff, occupational therapists, speech and language therapists or district nurses
+- increased assertiveness in dealing with professionals, for example, GPs, health and social work staff, occupational therapists, speech and language therapists or district nurses

 - the chance to meet and share experiences with other carers and develop a new support network within the SVQ group